wpquads/quick-adsense-reloaded/readme.txt

 Deprecated functions removed, bugs fixed and new filters and hooks created to make this plugin extensible by third party developers!

+<strong>We Guarantee: </strong><br>
+No revenue sharing from your Google AdSense advertising income.
+We never show our ads on your website.<br>
+We are an active and engaged member of the WordPress community and we are following strongly the WordPress Codex in terms of code quality and good behave.

 = Main Features =

 * Import all ads settings from Quick AdSense v.
 1.9.2 and convert them into serialized options.
-* No revenue sharing from your Google AdSense advertising income.
 * Quicktags of Quick Adsense are 100% compatible to Quick AdSense Reloaded
 * No external script dependencies.
 All plugin code reside on your site.
 * Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign dds after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.